-With the MOBOTIX Smart Data System, transactions in the MxMC can be linked to the video recordings made at the time of the transactions.
-It enables you to quickly find and review any suspicious activities.
-The Smart Data Bar and the Smart Data View are available for searching and analyzing transactions.
+The Smart Data System enables you to quickly find and review any suspicious activities.
+The Smart Data Bar and the The Smart Data View, p.
+67 are available for searching and analyzing transactions.
 The Smart Data

 Bar provides a direct overview of the most recent transactions (from the last 24 hours) and for this reason it is convenient to use it for reviews and searches.